 Often it’s Blackpool boy Lowe (he went to the same school as Soft Cell’s Dave Ball), with his daft head gear and his giant complicated coats and his almost heroic refusal to smile in photographs, who seems like the guardian of the essential Pet Shopness of the Pet Shop Boys.
-This former architecture student who once, unfathomably, designed a staircase in the town I grew up in*, happens to turn 60 today.
+This former architecture student who once, unfathomably, designed a staircase in the town I grew up in*, happens to have reached sixty-something status.
+Huzzah.

 Chris’s refusal to join in, to play the game, to participate in pop’s fake joviality from 1980s Top Of The Pops to modern talent shows, is as much part of the duo’s enduring appeal as their impressive catalogue of songs.

 You may not know all of these, because one of the seminal synthmeister’s bold red lines is that he won’t vocalise any tracks on a PSB album proper, but here’s six of the best Lowe vocals, one for each decade this “some kind of wizard” (thank you, Brandon Flowers) has been making noises.

 All hail the Sexagenarian Northerner!